wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

  - [ ]
 >Stepping into a fractal forest, you're immediately enveloped by an intricate network of paths and trees that repeat in mesmerizing patterns.
 One particular pattern near the center appears slightly more vibrant and complex, as if part of the forest itself is watching you.

 - A magical indoor forest where paths and trees follow fractal patterns, creating a complex maze-like environment.
+A successful DC 14 Survival check is required to navigate the maze-like room and locate the mascot.
 - **Mascot**.
 A fractal mascot can be found here.
 The fractal is one of the mascots the characters must catalog for Professor Sharpbeak, as mentioned in the “Mascot Hunting” section earlier.

 ###### C3.
 Main Lecture Hall